-- Adoption leave (congé d'accueil) is for 12 weeks, paid at 100 per cent of earnings up to a limit (€12,541.18 per month) equal to five times the minimum social wage of an unqualified worker in Luxembourg, and is available to all working persons who have belonged to a social security scheme at least for the six months preceding the commencement of the leave.
-This leave applies for adopting a child who has not yet turned twelve years old.
-In the case of adoption by both spouses, only one has the right to take this leave. - Eligibility and funding for adoption leave is the same as for Maternity leave.

-Except if the adoptive parent receives the adoption leave described above, the adoptive parent's benefits (or adoptive parents' benefits) form a ten-day leave if they are adopting a child under 16 years of age.
-Payment rules are the same as for Paternity leave.
+- Adoption leave (congé d'accueil) is for 12 weeks, paid at 100 per cent of earnings up to a limit (€12,854.64 per month) equal to five times the minimum social wage of an unqualified worker in Luxembourg, and is available to all working persons who have belonged to a social security scheme at least for the 6 months preceding the commencement of the leave.
+This leave applies for adopting a child who has not yet turned 12 years old.
+In the case of adoption by both spouses, only one has the right to take this leave. - Eligibility and funding for adoption leave is the same as for Maternity leave. - If the adoptive parent is not eligible for the adoption leave described above, the adoptive parent's benefits (or adoptive parents' benefits) form a 10 day leave if they are adopting a child under 16 years of age. - Payment rules are the same as for Paternity leave. - The adoptive parent's benefit is paid by the National Health Fund.

-Time off for the care of dependants
+Time off for the care of dependent children

-- In the case of the sickness of a child, employees with dependent children younger than 18 years of age may take leave for family reasons (congé pour raisons familiales).
-The duration of this leave depends on the age of the child: - 12 working days per child if the child is under four years old; - 18 working days per child if the child is aged from four years old to fewer than thirteen years old; - five working days per child if the child is aged from 13 years old to fewer than 18 years old and the child is in hospital. - For children who receive the special additional allowance and who have a disability of a certain severity (other than an illness or health disadvantage of exceptional severity): - The duration of the leave is doubled; - o The hospitalization condition does not apply; and - The age limit of 18 years does not apply. - The duration of the family leave can be extended for children with an illness or health disadvantage of exceptional severity, namely: - Evolving cancer; or - Pathology (disease) that requires hospitalization for more than two consecutive weeks.
+- In the case of the sickness of a child, employees, self-employed and apprentices with dependent children younger than 18 years of age may take leave for family reasons (congé pour raisons familiales).
+The duration of this leave depends on the age of the child: - o 12 working days per child if the child is under 4 years old; - Eighteen working days per child if the child is aged from 4 years old to fewer than 13 years old; - Five working days per child if the child is aged between 13 and 18 years old and the child is in hospital. - For children who receive the special additional allowance and who have a disability of a certain severity (other than an illness or health disadvantage of exceptional severity): - The duration of the leave is doubled; - o The hospitalization condition does not apply; and - The age limit of 18 years does not apply. - The duration of the family leave can be extended for children with an illness or health disadvantage of exceptional severity, namely: - Evolving cancer; or - Pathology (disease) that requires hospitalization for more than two consecutive weeks.